a10networks/a10-octavia/README.md

 # A10 Networks Openstack Octavia Driver
 ===========================================

-**This is currently in development.
-Official release slated for Nov 6 2019.**
-**As this is currently in development, support is limited until official release.**
+**This is currently in beta stage with limited support.
+Our next dev release is 11/6/2019** **As this is currently in development, support is limited until official release.**

 A10 Networks Octavia Driver for Thunder, vThunder and AX Series Appliances